 The Group of Trustees is the guardian of the Principles.
-The Group consists of 44 current and former leaders in global finance with exceptional experience and credibility.
+The Group consists of 41 current and former leaders in global finance with exceptional experience and credibility.
 The Group has three co-chairs.
-The current co-chairs of the Group are Axel Weber, Chairman of the Board of Directors, UBS Group AG and former President of the Bundesbank; Christian Noyer, Honorary Governor of Banque de France; Zhou Xiaochuan, Governor of the People's Bank of China (see Annex III for the list of all members of the Group of Trustees).
+The current co-chairs of the Group are Axel Weber, Chairman of the Board of Directors, UBS Group AG and former President of the Bundesbank; François Villeroy de Galhau, Governor of Banque de France; Zhou Xiaochuan, Governor of the People's Bank of China (see Annex III for the list of all members of the Group of Trustees).